• Kenyon Ng

 Ng, K., Yu, W., Bondell, H.D., 2025.
 Expectation-propagation for Bayesian empirical likelihood inference. under review. arxiv, code

 Ng, K., van der Heide, C., Hodgkinson, L., Wei, S., 2025.
 Temperature optimization for Bayesian deep learning.
-Uncertainty in Artificial Intelligence 2025. arxiv, code
+Conference on Uncertainty in Artificial Intelligence (UAI). arxiv, code

 Ng, K., Wei, S., 2025.
 Pathwise gradient variance reduction with control variates in variational inference.
-Australian Joint Conference on Artificial Intelligence 2024. arxiv
+Australasian Joint Conference on Artificial Intelligence (AJCAI). arxiv

 Ng, K., Turlach, B.A., Murray, K., 2019.
 A flexible sequential Monte Carlo algorithm for parametric constrained regression.
 Computational Statistics & Data Analysis. arxiv